Green Berry Haven was Richard White's great-great uncle.

 The Union's control of the seas gave it the initiative to attack at any point it chose, and Confederate defenders were poised to react... which they did as frequently as was called for.
 Both sides tended to be wary of concentrating their forces.
 Typically most actions that came about were small unit actions with few casualties, if any.
 For instance, on 30 November 1862 Captain C. J. Jenkins was ordered to Goose Creek with his infantry company except for 40 men and 1 officer detailed for other duty.
 His mission was to support a section of the Florida Artillery and to protect the salt works there.

-A Union Army parole dated at Thomasville, Georgia, on 10 May 1865, and issued to R.G.R.
-Havan (sic) gives a physical description of him as 5 feet 8 inches in height, with "Light" hair, "Blue" eyes, and "Light" complexion.
+A Union Army parole dated at Thomasville, Georgia, on 10 May 1865, and issued to R.G.B.
+Haven1 (sic) gives a physical description of him as 5 feet 8 inches in height, with "Light" hair, "Blue" eyes, and "Light" complexion.

-Green Berry Haven's Florida Confederate Pension record indicates that he resided in Florida starting in 1878.
-He was a justice of the peace in Grand Ridge, Jackson County, Florida, in 1905, and in that capacity officiated at his father's marriage to his second wife Liddy Hester.
-He lived in Lee, Madison County Florida in 1908 and 1909 and in Gretna, Gadsden County Florida in 1914.
-My father, Herman White remembers Green Berry Haven as living with his grandfather, Richard Sellars, in Grady County, Georgia, and managing his farm for one year, about 1923.
+Green Berry Haven's Florida Confederate Pension application indicates that he resided in Florida starting in 1879.
+He served as a justice of the peace in Madison County, Florida, and it was apparently in that capacity that he signed the municipal incorporation papers for the Town of Lee in Madison County in 1909.... and officiated at his father's marriage to his second wife Liddy Hester in Jackson County, Florida, in 1905.
+He still reported living in Lee, Madison County Florida in 1908, when he first applied for a Confederate pension and also reported in that application that he owned 23 acres of land in Madison County.
+But in 1914 he corresponded regarding his still-pending pension from an address in Gretna, Gadsden County, Florida.
+My father, Herman White remembered Green Berry Haven as living with his grandfather, Richard Sellars, in Grady County, Georgia, and managing his farm for one year, about 1923.
 However dad was unaware that Green Berry was his grandfather's brother-in-law (and my dad's great uncle) or that he died in that year.
-Dad remembers Green Berry as being "about 50 years old" at the time, and I suppose it could have been another Green Berry Haven, but I am unaware of any other member of the Haven family named Green Berry.
+Dad remembers Green Berry as being "about 50 years old" at the time, and I suppose it could have been another Green Berry Haven, but there was no other member of this Haven family named Green Berry.

-Green Berry Haven, with his brother, (John) Henry Haven initiated the creation of the small town of Lee, in Madison County, Florida, and ran a general merchandise store there.
-The Florida State Gazetteer for 1885-1885 listed Henry (John Henry) and G.B.
+Green Berry Haven, with his brother, Henry Haven, initiated the creation of the small town of Lee, in Madison County, Florida.
+The Florida State Gazetteer for 1885-1886 listed Henry and G.B.
 (Green Berry) Haven as proprietors of a general merchandise store there and described Lee as follows:

-The town was named after Confederate General Robert E. Lee, who at that time was the president of Washington College, now Washington & Lee.
-A History of Madison County, Florida, by Elizabeth H. Sims contains the gazateer information, as well as the following gem (to be found on page 112):
+The town was named after Confederate General Robert E. Lee, who had become the president of Washington College, now Washington & Lee.
+A History of Madison County, Florida, by Elizabeth H. Sims contains the gazetteer information, as well as the following gem (to be found on page 112):

 By this time General Lee had relinquished his sword in great honor to Ulysses S. Grant, and was striving to restore life to Washington and Lee University as its greatly beloved president.
 Word came to him, it is said, that the people of the deepest south had named a village for him.